3DPrintFIT-Archive/cards-stand-task/README.md

 You'll need two files: `usernames.txt` and `cookie.txt`.
 The first lists usernames of our students (see `usernames.txt.sample` for syntax).
 The second one adds exactly one cookie from Edux (it's the longest one) - see `cookie.txt.sample` for syntax.

+Note: Be sure to log in to Edux using anything but Shibboleth before you copy the cookie.
+Also thick the *remember me* checkbox.

 For security reasons, those files are not stored in git and are gitignored.

 When ready, run `./download.sh` to download stuff from Edux.